 3. ASUS Vivobook Flip 14

 CPU: Intel Pentium N5000 | GPU: Intel UHD Graphics 605 | RAM: 4GB DDR4 | Screen: 14-inch (1366×768) | Storage: 128GB SSD | Battery: 52Whr | Dimensions: 12.9 x 8.9 x 0.6 inches | Weight: 3.3 lbs

 Great touch screen

-This is another fantastic 2-in-1 laptop at an exceptionally reasonable price, that promises to provide a powerful punch in a compact design.
+This is another fantastic $400 2 in 1 laptop which offers bang for your buck, that promises to provide a powerful punch in a compact design.

 It is also an incredibly power-efficient processor and will save you some battery throughout the day.

 This is paired with integrated Intel UHD Graphics.
 This is once again very power-efficient component.
 This GPU will work fine for non-demanding general applications and